Tidiane Djiby Ba

-Tidiane Djiby Ba (born 23 July 1993) is a Senegalese professional footballer who plays as a defender for 2.Liga club Dolný Kubín.
+Tidiane Djiby Ba (born 23 July 1993) is a Senegalese professional footballer who plays as a defender for 2.Liga club FK Inter Bratislava.

 Club career

 ŠKF iClinic Sereď

 Djiby Ba made his Fortuna Liga debut for iClinic Sereď against Ružomberok on 21 July 2018, in a goal-less tie.
 He concluded his tenure in the club in December 2020.

 FC Nitra

 Djiby Ba joined Nitra in January 2021, after requesting his release from Sereď.
 In Nitra he reunited with his former manager Peter Lérant, who managed him earlier in Sereď.